rob-luke/Neuroimaging.jl/docs/src/coord/examples.md

 ## Create a coordinate

-We can create a coordinate point by calling the appropriate type:
+We can create a coordinate point by calling the appropriate type.
+Internally `Neuroimaging.jl` uses SI units, so meters for these locations.
+But the results are displayed in the more convenient centimeter notation.

 ```@example fileread
 using DisplayAs # hide
 using Neuroimaging

-location_1 = SPM(73.7, -26.0, 7.0)
+location_1 = SPM(0.737, -0.260, 0.070)
 ```

 Note that this position is taken from table IV from: